 The water was lovely and warm, so warm that I had to hold my upper body above the surface from time to time in order to cool off.
 The day was cold and misty, as you can see from the photos I’ve included here.
 That hadn’t bothered me on the way up, since I worked up a sweat on the uphill walk.
 Now, in the warm water, the contrast was delightful.

-To stay as close as possible to the start of the hike, use the map below to find hotels or Airbnb in Hveragerði, the nearest town:
+To stay as close as possible to the start of the hike, use the map below to find accommodations in Hveragerði, the nearest town:

 The water isn’t warm enough?
 That’s easy to solve: just move up the river one “step”.
 Each pool higher up is slightly warmer than the one below, as the water cools on its way down.

 I wished I’d brought swim shoes of some sort, since the floor of the river was rough and rocky.
 It was difficult to walk, and pulling myself along on my hands didn’t work either.
 The water was too shallow.
 It was worth the effort – part walking, part crawling – to get to where the little waterfalls were, which offered a natural jacuzzi action.

 Eventually, we faced the same scramble to climb out, dry off, change clothes without exposing ourselves to other visitors, and then walk the 3½ kilometers back down to the parking lot.
 For my ankles, walking downhill is no better than uphill, but at least I didn’t get out of breath this time.
 And the views down the valley are just as lovely as the views up.
 The walk down took less time, perhaps an hour or so.